Sergio Guadarrama: Career

 Guadarrama established a fashion designing company Celestino Couture in 2005.
+The company is now based in Hudson County, New Jersey.

 Guadarrama designed Billy Porter's ensemble for the Tony Awards 2019.
 He was a participant in Project Runway season 18.
-He was among the top four who got the chance to present the collection at New York fashion week.
+He was among the top four who got the chance to present the collection at New York Fashion Week.
 His collection is mostly influenced by the political and environmental issues.